Hanziwww/Hanziwww/README.md

 🎓 I'm an undergraduate student majoring in Medicine, passionate about various fields of life sciences.
 My primary research interests are in hearing and cancer.

+## 🚀 Latest Progress

+- Developing and refining the GUI for AlphaFold 3.

 ## 🔬 Skills

 - **Computational Chemistry** 🧪